tnw012/tnw012/README.md

 ## A little About Me
 - I have been designing software for about 5 years
-- I’m currently working on two small projects called epOrganizer and ButlerBot.
-Both are being developed in python.
+- I’m currently working on two small projects called MyPortfolio and ButlerBot.
+MyPortfolio is being developed in C# and ButlerBot is being developed in python for discord.
 - My first language was C++
 - I enjoy building desktop applications